makma/fingerprintjs.com/content/blog/what-is-tls-fingerprinting.md

 ### DDoS Protection

 Distributed Denial of Service (DDoS) is an attack that aims to overwhelm a target website or infrastructure with junk traffic using a botnet.
-One notable example is the [Mirai botnet](https://www.cloudflare.com/learning/ddos/glossary/mirai-botnet/), which [attackedDyn in late 2016](https://www.theguardian.com/technology/2016/oct/26/ddos-attack-dyn-mirai-botnet), resulting in the unavailability of top sites like Twitter and Reddit.
+One notable example is the [Mirai botnet](https://www.cloudflare.com/learning/ddos/glossary/mirai-botnet/), which [attacked Dyn in late 2016](https://www.theguardian.com/technology/2016/oct/26/ddos-attack-dyn-mirai-botnet), resulting in the unavailability of top sites like Twitter and Reddit.

 Once you detect a surge of traffic to your website or network, investigate the `Client Hello` messages of all connected devices.
 If these devices are infected with the same malware (which is the case of a DDoS), the cipher suites in their `Client Hello` fields will be the same.